Tom Davis (Virginia politician): Post-congressional career

 On November 17, 2008, Davis joined Deloitte Consulting in their Washington, D.C. office.
 He resigned from Congress on November 24, 2008.

 Davis served as president and CEO of the Republican Main Street Partnership, a moderate Republican organization.

 He has also started teaching a class at George Mason University, called "Southern Politics" in the 2008 Fall Semester.
 In the Spring and Fall of 2010, Davis taught Political Parties and Campaigns.
 The course is described as "Characteristics and functions of political parties, influence of parties and other political forces on electoral decisions, and emphasis on parties' inability or ability to hold government accountable to citizens" in the catalog.
 Former Virginia U.S. Representative Jim Moran also teaches the class with him.

 On December 21, 2010, it was announced that Virginia Governor Bob McDonnell appointed Davis to be a member of the Metropolitan Washington Airports Authority Board of Directors, filling one of the five seats on the Board allotted to Virginia.

-In August 2014 Davis was named rector of George Mason University.
-He had been on the university's Board of Visitors since 2013.
+In August 2014 Davis was named Rector (Chairman of the Board of Visitors) of George Mason University, as well as being a professor at the school.

 Davis is a member of the ReFormers Caucus of Issue One, a group of former members of congress, governors and cabinet officials dedicated to campaign finance reform.

 In 2019, he left his position at Deloitte and became a lobbyist for the Holland & Knight law firm.